-To help reduce the spread of COVID -19, the Law Society offices are now closed with a work at home plan for all employees in effect as of Wednesday, March 18 through to Friday, April 3, 2020.
+To help reduce the spread of COVID -19, the Law Society offices are currently closed until further notice, with a work at home plan for all employees in effect.
 We remain available to assist you either by email or phone.
 For additional information, please check our contact page.
 Please note, our response times may be slower than usual but we appreciate your patience.

 Emergency Order – Checklists for Actions that Must be Taken in the Presence of a Person

 Several statutes contain provisions that require an action to be taken only in the presence of a person.
 Effective Wednesday, May 13, 2020 the provincial government issued an Order that suspends operation of such provisions.
 Instead, the required actions will be valid if taken through a glass or plexiglass partition or by video conferencing and if specific steps are followed as set out in the Schedule to the Order.

 To assist the profession, the Law Society used the Order’s schedule to create separate checklists that relate to the following specific actions, setting out what steps must be taken in each case:

 For more information on these checklists and other practical considerations, registration is now open for a free online CPD presentation on Friday, May 29, 2020, jointly presented by the Law Society and the Manitoba Bar Association.

 Although the Order also referenced the execution of transfers and mortgages, the Law Society has not created checklists as the Directive on Witnessing documents under The Real Property Act during Covid-19 dated April 1, 2020 has been extended to July 14, 2020 and may be extended further.
 For information see this latest LSM update Video Witnessing of Land Titles Documents.

 New Orders Issued under the Emergency Measures Act

 Order on Suspension of In- Person Commissioning or Witnessing of Documents